conferencetools/tickets-module/docs/configuration.md

+# Configuration

+Example configuration files for all the following can be found in the `module\Tickets\example-config` directory.
+You should copy them to the `config\autoload` directory of the main Zend application and configure as below.

 ## Database

-To configure the database make a copy of `config/autoload/doctrine.local.php.dist` as `config/autoload/doctrine.local.php` If you are using the provided docker environment, you don't need to modify this file, the settings will be populated automatically for you.
+To configure the database make a copy of `doctrine.local.php.dist` as `doctrine.local.php` If you are using the provided docker environment, you don't need to modify this file, the settings will be populated automatically for you.
 For a production setup, you will need to provide the appropriate settings.

 ## Stripe

 To collect payments you will need to enter stripe details.
 For development ensure you use the test credentials provided by stripe.
-Make a copy of `config/autoload/zfr_stripe.local.php.dist` as `config/autoload/zfr_stripe.local.php` and enter your secret and publishable keys.
+Make a copy of `zfr_stripe.local.php.dist` as `zfr_stripe.local.php` and enter your secret and publishable keys.

 ## Email

-To configure the database make a copy of `config/autoload/mail.local.php.dist` as `config/autoload/mail.local.php` Configure your SMTP settings under the mail array key, the details under the website key are used to ensure that the correct urls are put in emails sent out by the app.
+To configure the database make a copy of `mail.local.php.dist` as `mail.local.php` Configure your SMTP settings under the mail array key, the details under the website key are used to ensure that the correct urls are put in emails sent out by the app.